osxmidi/KlangFalter/README.md

 ## Plugin Tutorial: ##

-To use the Klangfalter plugin, click on "no file loaded" to load a IR file.
+To use the KlangFalter plugin, click on "no file loaded" to load a IR file.

 ## Very Short Tutorial: ##